EnterpriseDB/mysql_fdw/README.md

 down the functions that are not present on the MySQL server.
 Also, aggregate filters and orders are not pushed down.

+### ORDER BY push-down
+mysql_fdw now also supports order by push-down.
+If possible, push order by clause to the remote server so that we get the ordered result set from the foreign server itself.
+It might help us to have an efficient merge join.
+NULLs behavior is opposite on the MySQL server.
+Thus to get an equivalent result, we add the "expression IS NULL" clause at the beginning of each of the ORDER BY expressions.

+### LIMIT OFFSET push-down
+mysql_fdw now also supports limit offset push-down.
+Wherever possible, perform LIMIT and OFFSET operations on the remote server.
+This reduces network traffic between local PostgreSQL and remote MySQL servers.
+ALL/NULL options are not supported on the MySQL server, and thus they are not pushed down.
+Also, OFFSET without LIMIT is not supported on the MySQL server hence queries having that construct are not pushed.

 Usage
 -----